Can Dogs Eat Grapes? Vet Answer for India

 | Delayed symptoms | HIGH | Owners may not act in time |

 Indian-specific concerns: Diabetic dogs, obese apartment dogs (Labs, Pugs, Beagles with limited exercise), puppies under 3 months, senior dogs, and dogs with kidney or liver conditions should be treated with extra care when it comes to Grapes.
-Always consult your vet for dogs with pre-existing health conditions.
+When a dog has a known illness, the vet should approve new foods first.

 - • Vomiting or diarrhoea within hours of eating Grapes